jentic/jentic-openapi-tools/packages/jentic-openapi-transformer-redocly/README.md

 ### Integration Tests

 The integration tests require Redocly CLI to be available.
-They will be automatically skipped if Spectral is not installed.
+They will be automatically skipped if Redocly is not installed.

 **Run the integration test:**